andrewcannan/elite-pt-pro/README.md

 <br><br>

 As a managment user
-- I want to be able to add/edit users both members of gym and trainers
+- I want to be able to edit/delete users both members of gym and trainers
 - I want to be able to manage Holidays of the trainers
-- I want to be able to see all session booked with pt employees and edit/delete them
+- I want to be able to see all sessions booked with pt employees and edit/delete them
 <br><br>

 # Design